 The next year we revisited a previous dive location, going to High Springs, Florida, where the diving is always great and the pictures are surreal.

 The summer of 2016 would be the last time all three of us would be on a dive trip for a while.
-Zack had joined the Army and was heading to basic training in less than a month.
-A trip was exactly what the brothers needed to help them say goodbye for now.
-The boys were up for some wreck diving, so we journeyed to Pensacola, Florida, known for its wrecks.
-Most famously for the largest artificial reef in the world: the USS Oriskany, an 800-foot-long aircraft carrier sitting upright in deep water.
+Zack had joined the Army and was heading to basic training in less than a month, and a trip was exactly what the brothers needed to help them say goodbye for now.
+The boys were up for some wreck diving, so we journeyed to Pensacola, Florida, famously for the largest artificial reef in the world: the USS Oriskany, an 800-foot-long aircraft carrier sitting upright in deep water.
 With Zack’s military career fast approaching, we figured he needed a big military sendoff.

 As Angela and I continue to work our way back through past travels, I will share each of these dive trips in detail.